Tim Mackintosh-Smith

-Tim Mackintosh-Smith (born 17 July 1961) is a British, Yemen-based, Oxford-educated Arabist, writer, traveller and lecturer.
+Tim Mackintosh-Smith (born 17 July 1961) is a British Arabist, writer, traveller, lecturer and translator.
 He has written numerous books on the Middle East, won several awards and has presented a major BBC television series.

-Education
+Early life and education

-Mackintosh-Smith was educated at Clifton College, a boarding independent school for boys in the suburb of Clifton in the port city of Bristol in South West England, from 1971 to 1978, followed by a musical scholarship to the University of Oxford, where he read Classical Arabic.
+Mackintosh-Smith grew up in Bristol, where he attended Clifton College from 1971 to 1978, followed by a musical scholarship to the University of Oxford, where he read Classical Arabic.

-Life and career
+Career

 From 1982 to 2019, Mackintosh-Smith lived in an ancient tower house off the "Market of the Cows" in the old city of San'a, Yemen.
 As a consequence of the civil war in Yemen, he had to leave this home and temporarily relocate to Malaysia.
 He is the author of the travel books Yemen: Travels in Dictionaryland (1997) and Yemen: The Unknown Arabia (2000).
 Further, he is one of the foremost scholars of the Moroccan medieval scholar Ibn Battuta.
 Mackintosh-Smith has published a trilogy recounting Ibn Battuta's journeys as published in his Muqaddimah (The Prologue): Travels with a Tangerine (2001), The Hall of a Thousand Columns (2005) and Landfalls (2010).
 He has additionally written widely on subjects as broad as alabaster, the collection of frankincense, the stories of M.R.
 James and the history of umbrellas.

 Mackintosh-Smith presented a major BBC documentary series Travels with a Tangerine (2007), recounting his experiences tracing Ibn Battutah's fourteenth-century travels in the present day.
 He was featured in a documentary film The English Sheik and the Yemeni Gentleman.